 CRS promotes the wellbeing of individuals to realize their full human potential, in solidarity with others, respecting the dignity of every person and caring for the most vulnerable and marginalized.
 Our policy on protection establishes standards, practices, procedures, and responsibility to protect children and vulnerable adults from abuse and exploitation.
-For more information, please refer to the Policy on Safeguarding.
+For more information, please refer to the Policy on Safeguarding (external link) or Policy on Safeguarding (link for internal staff).